 The Council provides judges with a continuing education program and ethical principles.
 It is the body to which persons can turn if they have questions about the conduct of their judge and which to file a complaint.

 Offering professional development

 All judges must uphold a high standard and respect for justice.
 Continuing education has proven to be an effective tool for maintaining up-to-date knowledge and skills that will reflect the values and way of life of a constantly changing society.
 The content of these training programs focuses as much on knowledge of the law as on encouraging a sense of empathy for Canada's diverse communities.Learn more

 Guiding judical conduct

 Judges are the link between society and justice.
 They are expected to conduct themselves in an irreproachable manner, both in their professional and personal lives.
 Their behaviour must reflect a high level of ethics and integrity.
 The Council provides them with guidelines to help them achieve and maintain these high ethical and professional standards.Learn more

-Step 1: The Executive Director of the Council receives the correspondance and decides it is forwarded to a member of the Judicial Conduct committee who might seek additional information, seek the judge's comments, or might dismiss the matter if they decide it does not require further consideration or dismiss it.
+Step 1: The Executive Director of the Council receives the correspondence and decides if it is forwarded to a member of the Judicial Conduct committee who might seek additional information, seek the judge's comments, or might dismiss the matter if they decide it does not require further consideration or simply dismiss it.

 Step 2: If the complaint is retained, it is forwarded to a member of the Judicial Conduct Committee, which in turn retains or dismisses the complaint.
 If the committee retains the complaint, further investigation may be requested, corrective measures suggested or the complaint forwarded to the Review Panel.